MA Film and Television

 - UK: part-time (two years)

 - £28,900 per year

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

-Graduates of film and television at Bristol have taken up broad variety of careers, including as filmmakers, programme researchers, senior academics, broadcasting executives, journalists, festival programmers, screenwriters, editors and developing commissioners.
+Graduates of film and television at Bristol have taken up a broad variety of careers, including filmmakers, programme researchers, senior academics, broadcasting executives, journalists, festival programmers, screenwriters, editors and developing commissioners.